BarakChamo/TD_PoseNet/README.md

 A PoseNet to TouchDesigner integration using [Runway ML](https://runwayapp.ai)

 ### What's PoseNet
 [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) is a machine-learning based pose detection model built on [TensorFlow.js](https://js.tensorflow.org).
+Read more about it in [this post](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) by Dan Oved.

 ### What's Runway
 [Runway](https://runwayapp.ai) is an intuitive machine learning tool for creators.